gingrspacecadet/kpm/wiki/pages/contributing.md

 - Use 4 spaces for indentation
 - Follow the existing code style
-- Add comments for complex logic
+- Try not to need comments by writing clear code
 - Write tests for new features
 - Update documentation for user-facing changes

 ### Documentation Contributions

-The KPM documentation is written in Markdown and stored in the `docs` directory.
+The KPM documentation is written in Markdown and stored in the `wiki/pages` directory.
 To contribute:

 1. Edit the appropriate Markdown files
 2. Preview your changes locally using a Markdown previewer